Deportation of Koreans in the Soviet Union: Deportation

 Even though the decree was issued in August, the Soviet officials delayed its implementation for 20 days in order to wait for the Koreans to complete the harvest.
 On 1 September 1937, the first group consisting out of 11,807 Koreans were deported.
 Koreans had to leave their movable property behind and receive "exchange receipts", but these were rushed and filled out in a way that they were not considered binding legal documents.
 The Soviet authorities charged the deported Koreans 5 roubles for each day of their journey.
 Those Koreans who did not resist the resettlement were awarded with 370 roubles.
 The Soviet secret police, the NKVD, would go from house to house, knock on the doors, and inform the people inside that they must gather all their belongings, personal documents, and all food they can find at home in less than half an hour and follow them.
 They were not given prior notice where they were being deported to.

-By the end of September, 74,500 Koreans were evicted from Spassk, Posyet, Grodekovo, Birobidzhan and other places.
+By the end of September, 74,500 Koreans were evicted from Spassk-Dalny, Posyet, Grodekovo, Birobidzhan and other places.
 In the second phase of the deportation, starting from 27 September 1937, the Soviet authorities expanded their search to encompass Koreans from Vladivostok, the Buryat Autonomous Soviet Socialist Republic, the Chita Oblast and Khabarovsk Kray.
 The deportees were transported by railway in 124 trains.
 During this operation, 7,000 Soviet Chinese were also deported together with Soviet Koreans.
 In case of mixed marriages, if the husband was Korean, the entire family was subject to deportation.
 Only if the husband was non-Korean and the wife Korean was the family exempt from this order.
 NKVD officers were allowed to stay in the abandoned houses of the Koreans.
 Five to six families (25 to 30 people) were sent to each compartment of a cargo train.
 Their journey lasted between 30 and 40 days.
 The sanitation inside these trains was of poor quality.
 Deported Koreans had to eat, cook, sleep and excrete inside these wagons.